baigel2/baigelbytes/content/quotes.md

 **Quotes by me will have no author cited.
 Otherwise I will either cite the author or put "- Unknown" if I don't know who the author is.**

 &nbsp;

+> **“Love the Lord your God with all your heart and with all your soul and with all your mind.
+This is the first and greatest commandment."** - Jesus Christ

+&nbsp;

+> **“Be kind, for whenever kindness becomes part of something, it beautifies it.
+Whenever it is taken from something, it leaves it tarnished.”** - Prophet Muhammad

+&nbsp;

+> **"Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
+For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened."** - Jesus Christ Matthew 7:7-8

+&nbsp;

+> **“The greatest jihad (struggle/striving) is to battle your own soul, to fight the evil within yourself.”** - Prophet Muhammad

+&nbsp;

+> **"Quiet the mind and the soul will speak."** - Buddha

+&nbsp;

+> **“A father gives nothing better than good education.”** - Prophet Muhammad

+&nbsp;

+> **"Happiness will never come to those who fail to appreciate what they already have."** - Buddha

+&nbsp;

+> **"You don’t have a Soul.
+You are a soul.
+You have a body."** - Buddha

+&nbsp;

+> **"If you want to fly, give up everything that weighs you down."** - Buddha

+&nbsp;

+> **"Raise your words, not voice.
+It is rain that grows flowers, not thunder."** - Rumi

+&nbsp;

+> **"Don’t be satisfied with stories, how things have gone with others.
+Unfold your myth."** - Rumi

+&nbsp;

+> **“Seek knowledge from cradle to the grave.”** - Prophet Muhammad

+&nbsp;

+> **"Do not judge, or you too will be judged.
+For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
+"Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?"** - Jesus Christ, Bible NIV 7

+&nbsp;

+> **"Set your life on fire.
+Seek those who fan your flames."** - Rumi

+&nbsp;

+> **"I am not this hair, I am not this skin, I am the soul that lives within."** - Rumi

+&nbsp;

+> **“A kind word is a form of charity.”** - Prophet Muhammad

+&nbsp;

+> **"Be full of sorrow, that you may become a hill of joy; weep, that you may break into laughter."** - Rumi

+&nbsp;

+> **"It’s your road, and yours alone, others may walk it with you, but no one can walk it for you."** - Rumi

+&nbsp;

+> **"You are not meant for crawling, so don’t.
+You have wings.
+Learn to use them and fly."** - Rumi

+&nbsp;

+> **"Patience with small details makes perfect a large work, like the universe."** - Rumi

+&nbsp;

+> **"“Happiness will never come to those who fail to appreciate what they already have.”"** - Buddha

+&nbsp;

+> **"There are only two mistakes one can make along the road to truth; not going all the way, and not starting."** - Buddha

+&nbsp;

+> **"When it hurts, observe.
+Life is trying to teach you something."** - Buddha

+&nbsp;

 > **"IT IS IMPERATIVE TO MASTER THE PRINCIPLES OF THE ART OF WAR AND LEARN TO BE UNMOVED IN MIND EVEN IN THE HEAT OF THE BATTLE."** - Miyamoto Musashi